Analytic Gradients and Geometry Optimization for Orbital-Optimized Pair Coupled Cluster Doubles: Geometry optimization

 Analytic gradient implementations typically follow a common structure: the energy derivative is expressed as contractions between derivative integrals and effective one- and two-particle density matrices, together with additional contributions arising from the geometry dependence of the basis functions (Pulay terms).\cite{pulay1969ab, pulay1980convergence, helgaker1988analytical, gauss1991analytic} Because derivative integrals are naturally evaluated in the atomic-orbital (AO) basis whereas correlated response quantities are most conveniently expressed in the molecular-orbital (MO) representation, efficient implementations rely on consistent AO--MO transformations of density matrices and related quantities.\cite{helgaker1988analytical, szabo_book}

 Due to the seniority-zero restriction of the CC ansatz, the corresponding (response) 1- and 2-RDMs have a particularly simple and sparse form.
 As a consequence, it is computationally more efficient to evaluate the OOpCCD energy gradient in the MO basis.
 Although we have to perform a 4-index transformation of the first-order derivatives of the electron-repulsion integrals, the 2-RDM blocks remain sparse and can be stored as (separate) two-dimensional arrays.
 Moving to the AO basis, the sparse MO-based 2-RDM must be back-transformed into the full four-dimensional 2-RDM counterpart, which requires $\mathcal{O}(N^4)$ storage.
 On the other hand, the one-electron term and the generalized Fock matrix term can be easily back-transformed into the AO picture, losing again the sparsity of MO-based 1-RDM (which becomes a two-dimensional object in the AO basis).
-Since the evaluation of the two-body terms is the most cost-intensive step, we have implemented the two-electron terms in the evaluation of the OOpCCD energy gradient in the MO basis.
+Since the evaluation of the two-body terms is the most cost-intensive step, we have implemented the two-electron terms in the evaluation of the OOpCCD energy gradient in the MO basis. {Compared with conventional CCSD, the seniority-zero restriction in OOpCCD substantially reduces the storage requirements and the cost of contractions involving the response 2-RDM, since only pair-structured two-dimensional blocks are required.
+The evaluation of the generalized Fock matrix scales as $\mathcal{O}(N^3)$, while the overall gradient step can still involve higher-scaling operations, including derivative-integral generation and integral transformations.}